-Nestlé's objective is that as currently, it is the leading business in the food industry, it believes in 'Great Food, Good Life".
-Its objective is to provide its consumers with a variety of choices that are healthy and best in taste too.
-It is concentrated on supplying the best food to its consumers throughout the day and night.
+Nestlé's mission is that as currently, it is the leading company in the food market, it thinks in 'Good Food, Great Life".
+Its mission is to provide its consumers with a range of choices that are healthy and finest in taste.
+It is focused on supplying the very best food to its consumers throughout the day and night.

-• Meet worldwide requirements of the environment.
+• Meet international standards of the environment.

-Analysis of Existing Technique, Vision and Goals.
+Analysis of Existing Method, Vision and Goals.